Military beret: NATO Multinational Corps Northeast

+European Gendarmerie Force

 Camouflage berets

 A camouflage beret is intended for use on the battlefield when wearing combat fatigues.
 They are mostly issued to the likes of special forces, particularly in jungle warfare operations.

 History

 Camouflage berets possibly originate from the General Service cap "Cap, General Service" issued to the British Army in a Khaki material before the introduction of berets.
 It was first introduced under "Army Council Instruction 1407" of September 1943.
 This cap was designed to replace the "Field Service cap" or "FS Cap" that had been worn since the outbreak of war.
 These caps were issued in priority to units serving overseas.
 UK based units got theirs later on.
 It was at first unpopular due to its over large appearance.
 This cap was not a beret.
 It was made from several pieces of drab cloth material, whereas a beret was a one piece item.
 It was based on the Scottish balmoral bonnet in design.
 First issues were made from the same gaberdine cloth as the old "FS" cap.
 Badges worn on it were the conventional officers' bronze, and ORs' badges in both plastic and metal.
 Units which had special distinctions could still wear these on the "GS" cap.
 The General Service cap was worn by regulation one inch above the eyebrows, with the badge over the left eye and the cap pulled down to the right.
 But many wartime photos will show it worn pushed back on the head, which seemed to be a fashion with many soldiers late in the war.

 Officers could only obtain the cap upon repayment to the RAOC.
 They were not allowed to buy the cap until their unit had been issued with it wholesale.
 Higher ranking officers often got away with wearing a khaki beret, which was against regulations.
 Fashion conscious ORs would also risk punishment from NCOs/officers buying one of these for "walking out".

 Not exactly camouflage, but an early example is the Jungle Beret issued to the Australian Army during WW2.